 In order to identify and pinpoint the areas on campus where under-representation occurs, data are sorted by job group for this analysis.
 The Utilization Analysis is a comparison of protected group availability to current workforce for the purpose of determining representation of protected groups.
-The analysis was done using the Job Group Analysis done for October 2006.
+The analysis was done using the Job Group Analysis done for October 2007.
 The process for determining utilization was an On-Line Internet based application that generates a report that tests for Under Utilization using three different methods.
 The three methods include the Any Difference Rule, the 80% Rule (Four-Fifths Rule or Adverse Impact Analysis), and the 2-Standard Deviation Rule (a statistical test of the significance of differences found).
 While this analysis is efficient at identifying the job areas where there are representation shortfalls, it does not give specific detail by individual divisions or departments.
 Because of institution size and job group distribution across departments, the hiring of one person may make the difference between underutilization or not.

 The job groups analyzed were: Executive, Faculty, Other Professional, Clerical/Secretarial, Technical/Professional, Skilled Craft, and Service/Maintenance.
-The Utilization Analysis indicates that there is no under-utilization of women in the job categories of Faculty, Technical/Professional, and Clerical/Secretarial.
-Women are under-utilized in the job categories of Executive, Other Professional, Skilled Craft and Service/Maintenance.
-In the October 2004 Utilization Analysis, women were underutilized in Technical/Professional, but not in Other Professional.
-This has changed in two years.
-The October 2004 analysis indicated under-utilization of minorities in all job categories.
-The October 2006 analysis indicates that minorities are not underutilized in Skilled Crafts and Service/Maintenance.
+The Utilization Analysis indicates that there is no under-utilization of women in the job categories of Faculty, Other Professional, and Clerical/Secretarial.
+Women are under-utilized in the job categories of Executive, Technical/Professional, Skilled Craft and Service/Maintenance.
+The utilization of women in the job categories of Technical/Professional and Other Professional have moved in and out of the underutilization category between October 2004 and 2007.
+The October 2007 analysis indicates that Service Maintenance is the only category that does not underutilize minority groups.
+This is a loss in progress of the October 2006 analysis that indicated that minorities were not underutilized in two categories, Skilled Crafts and Service /Maintenance.

-As of October 2006, women made up 54.5%. of WOU's workforce.
+As of October 2007, the representation of women in the university's workforce increased from 54.5% in 2006 to 55%.
 The percentage has fluctuated over time.
 In May 1997 57.78% were women dropping to 55.1% in 2003 and increasing to 56.1% in October 2004.
-In October

-2006, people of color represented 9.8% of the University's workforce.
-The percentage of employees of color has increased over the years from 5.97% in 1997 to 7.9% in 2003 and to 8.5% in 2004.
-This represents an approximate 4% increase in the minority representation across the university's workforce.
+The percentage of minorities in the University's workforce has increased from 9.8% in October 2006 to 21% in October 2007.
+The percentage of employees of color has increased over the years from 5.97% in 1997 to 8.5% in 2004 and to 9.8% in 2006.
+The increase from 2006 to 2007 is the greatest since 1997 at approximately 11% in minority representation across the university's workforce.